Tips for Traveling in Europe

 Depending on your city or country, you may see people smoking in some places.
 I didn’t notice it much in London, but I saw it in France.
 I know that may bother some people, so I wanted to give you a heads-up.

 Traveling in Europe was great.
 It’s something that I want to do again in a few years.
-Hopefully, this post will help you out if you are considering a Europe vacation.
+Hopefully, this post will help you if you are considering a Europe vacation.

-Don’t forget to check out the other posts in the Europe series.
+Remember to check out the other posts in the Europe series.

 The Best Things to Do in London